bthomas279/Data-Dashboard/README.md

 # Data-Dashboard

 ## 📝 Introduction
-The goal of this project was to create a Dash App that visualizes data from the Student Habits vs Acedemci Performance database.
-Through these dash visualizations, I hope to uncover some trends of the kinds of factors tha effect acedemic performance.
+The goal of this project was to create a Dash App that visualizes data from the Student Habits vs Acedemic Performance database.
+Through these dash visualizations, I hope to uncover some trends of the kinds of factors that effect acedemic performance, and then determine the results this database shows.

 ---